kavindus0/ESP32-5-Bulb-Pattern/README.md

 # ESP32-5Bulb-Pattern

-## Decimal to Binary Number Reppresenter using 5 LED Bulbs
+## Decimal to Binary Number Representer using 5 LED Bulbs